mjgirgenti/PTSDsnDLPFC/RNA/README.md

 Rscript DESEQ2_DEG.R
 ```

-For all 3 analyses, please specify the cell type and condition inside the corresponding files.
+For all three scripts, please specify the cell type and condition.

 ## Cell Aggregation

-We also conduct the meta-cell construction and WGCNA analysis on the metadcells:
+We also conduct meta-cell construction and WGCNA analysis on the metacells:

 ```
 Rscript create_metacells.R